rekumar/labgraph/docs/source/schema.rst

     :scale: 100 %
     :alt: Allowed edges for Analysis nodes.

-:py:class:`Analysis <alab_data.Analysis>` nodes are used to represent the analysis of :py:class:`Measurement <alab_data.Measurement>` data to yield features. :py:class:`Analysis <alab_data.Analysis>` nodes can have any number of upstream :py:class:`Measurement <alab_data.Measurement>`s or Analyses -- whatever raw data or analyzed features are required to perform the :py:class:`Analysis <alab_data.Analysis>`.
-On the downstream side, an :py:class:`Analysis <alab_data.Analysis>` node can be followed by any number of other Analyses. :py:class:`Analysis <alab_data.Analysis>` is commonly the terminal node for a graph.
+:py:class:`Analysis <labgraph.Analysis>` nodes are used to represent the analysis of :py:class:`Measurement <labgraph.Measurement>` data to yield features. :py:class:`Analysis <labgraph.Analysis>` nodes can have any number of upstream :py:class:`Measurement <labgraph.Measurement>`s or Analyses -- whatever raw data or analyzed features are required to perform the :py:class:`Analysis <labgraph.Analysis>`.
+On the downstream side, an :py:class:`Analysis <labgraph.Analysis>` node can be followed by any number of other Analyses. :py:class:`Analysis <labgraph.Analysis>` is commonly the terminal node for a graph.

 Samples (Graphs)
 =================
-A :py:class:`Sample <alab_data.Sample>` is a DAG of :ref:`nodes <node-types>` that represent the materials, actions, measurements, and analyses that were performed on a single sample.
-Nodes are added to the database as part of a :py:class:`Sample <alab_data.Sample>`.
-Along with the nodes, the :py:class:`Sample <alab_data.Sample>` can be given tags or additional fields to make it easy to retrieve the :py:class:`Sample <alab_data.Sample>` at a later time.
+A :py:class:`Sample <labgraph.Sample>` is a DAG of :ref:`nodes <node-types>` that represent the materials, actions, measurements, and analyses that were performed on a single sample.
+Nodes are added to the database as part of a :py:class:`Sample <labgraph.Sample>`.
+Along with the nodes, the :py:class:`Sample <labgraph.Sample>` can be given tags or additional fields to make it easy to retrieve the :py:class:`Sample <labgraph.Sample>` at a later time.

-Additionally, hits from a node search can be expanded to the complete :py:class:`Sample <alab_data.Sample>` that contains the nodes.
-For example, one could search for  :py:class:`Analysis <alab_data.Analysis>` nodes named "Phase Identification" that identified some amount of a target phase.
-Then, by retrieving the :py:class:`Sample <alab_data.Sample>` containing each of these nodes, we can compare the starting :py:class:`Material <alab_data.Material>` s and :py:class:`Action <alab_data.Action>` sequences that led to the target phase.
+Additionally, hits from a node search can be expanded to the complete :py:class:`Sample <labgraph.Sample>` that contains the nodes.
+For example, one could search for  :py:class:`Analysis <labgraph.Analysis>` nodes named "Phase Identification" that identified some amount of a target phase.
+Then, by retrieving the :py:class:`Sample <labgraph.Sample>` containing each of these nodes, we can compare the starting :py:class:`Material <labgraph.Material>` s and :py:class:`Action <labgraph.Action>` sequences that led to the target phase.

 Actors and AnalysisMethods
 ==========================